openebs/website/docs/main/quickstart-guide/installation.md

   helm install openebs --namespace openebs openebs/openebs --set engines.replicated.mayastor.enabled=false --create-namespace
   ```

-- If the CustomResourceDefinitions for CSI VolumeSnapshots are already present in your cluster, you may skip their creation by using the following command:
+- If the CustomResourceDefinitions for CSI VolumeSnapshots are already present in your cluster, you may skip their creation by using the following option:

   ```
   --set openebs-crds.csi.volumeSnapshots.enabled=false